Russia warns West on Syria after Obama threats

 After the talks with Dai, Lavrov met a Syrian government delegation led by Qadri Jamil, deputy premier for economic affairs, who was in Moscow for the second time this month.

-Lavrov said national reconciliation was still viable and the only way to stop bloodshed in Syria regardless of opponents of Damascus domestically and abroad.

-"If everyone whom the destiny of Syria and its people depend upon realise their responsibility, there are chances for reconciliation," Lavrov said.
-"The chances are far from 100 percent, but they do exist."
+Lavrov said he was interested in hearing "plans for further actions to shift the situation into the channel of a political dialogue in order for Syrians themselves to decide their fate without external interference", Itar-Tass reported.

-He said a halt to fighting was the way to implement an agreement reached by world powers in June on the need to establish a transitional government.
+Lavrov said the path to a solution in Syria lay in the halt to fighting by both the government and its foes and the implementation of an agreement reached by world powers in June on the need to establish a transitional government.

 Russia and the West have differed over what the agreement reached in Geneva meant for Assad, with Lavrov saying it did not imply he should step down and U.S. Secretary of State Hillary Clinton saying it sent a clear message that he must quit.